sandesh300/YouTube-Clone/README.md

 # MongoDB Schema
  MongoDB schema, we maintain 3 Collections inside in the Database:

-1. Video – stores the meta data related to videos.
+1. Video – stores the metadata related to videos.
-2. User – stores the meta data related to users.
+2. User – stores the metadata related to users.
-3. Comments - stores the meta data related to comments.
+3. Comments - stores themeta data related to comments.

 ![WhatsApp Image 2023-07-04 at 5 51 10 PM](https://github.com/sandesh300/YouTube-Clone/assets/92014891/f99a8c66-8bf9-4641-a363-c48404063990)